You are here

 Belinda manages the visa application process in support of academic programs appointing foreign nationals as visiting long-term scholars and short-term visitors.
 She works with the academic and professional practice arms of the medical center in managing the International Visiting Nurse program of DUSON, which attracts nurses and other visitors for objective-driven tailored experiences, and provides logistical leadership in facilitating international student exchange programs.
 Belinda plans and provides logistical support for the annual global health lecture and research symposium.
 Her responsibilities involve working with various faculty and staff across the Duke Community, local organizations and international entities.

-Kimberly is responsible for OGACHI’s day-to-day administrative operations and supporting Dr. Michael Relf, associate dean for global and community health affairs.
-She also provides administrative and marketing support for global clinical immersion experiences and the annual global health lecture.
+Kimberly is responsible for OGACHI’s day-to-day administrative needs and supporting Dr. Michael Relf, associate dean for global and community health affairs.
+She also provides administrative and marketing support for global clinical immersion experiences, the annual global health lecture, visiting scholars program and the Summer intensive course: Exploring Global Patterns of Health and Illness.
 Kimberly created and manages the OGACHI global gallery that spotlights our faculty, staff, and ABSN and graduate students who have traveled abroad on DUSON-related trips throughout the year.